Conversations in Rocket.Chat occur in channels. Channels are chat rooms with useful features designed to increase communication and collaboration.

-This will open a pop up, and there you can set the name of that channel, if it is public or private, set it to read-only, broadcast it and invite users.
+A pop-up opens.
+You can set the name of that channel, choose if the channel is public or private, set the channel to read-only, broadcast the channel, and invite users.

-In read only channels, messages can only be posted by people with the write permissions.
-Users can react to messages in this channel.
-Read only channels are good for announcements or voting for example.
+In read-only channels, messages can only be sent by users with write permissions.
+All users can react to messages in this channel.
+Read-only channels are most suitable for announcements and voting.

 Encrypted channels, messages will be end to end encrypted.
 See: End to End Encryption for details.

-Broadcasted channels will behave like read only channels, with only users with the right permission being able to post there.
-The differences to a read only channel are:
+Broadcasted channels behave like read-only channels, with only users with the right permission being able to post there.
+The differences to a read-only channel are:

 - Users without permission won’t be able to react to messages.

-- On every message posted on this channel will have a reply button that redirects the user to a direct message with the user that posted the message, having a reply to the message clicked already ready on the message box.
+- Every message contains a reply button that redirects the user to a direct message with the user that posted the message.

-- This channel cannot be converted to a normal or read only channel again.
+- This channel cannot be converted to a read-only or open channel again.